Dude-1999/Movie_Review_Analysis-Using-NLP/README.md

 # Movie_Review_Analysis-Using-NLP
- This classifies the movie reviews in classes: positive and negative by using various NLP models iand finally concluding that Support vector machine with n-gram acheives nearly 89% accuracy which is greatest among all other models involving NLP.
+ This classifies the movie reviews in classes: positive and negative by using various NLP models and finally concluding that Support vector machine with n-gram acheives nearly 89% accuracy which is greatest among all other models involving NLP.
 Data was taken from here,preprocessed and cleaned .
  [https://ai.stanford.edu/~amaas/data/sentiment/]

 ## Concise Explanation: